 There is no denying it: marketing strategies have evolved over time – as has the world around it.
-In a recent European survey, groups of marketers were asked to compare the marketing scenario of today to that when they started their career.
+In a recent European survey, groups of marketers were asked to compare the marketing scenario of today to that when they started their careers.
 About 70% agreed that they are living in a completely different world.
 Print media and direct communications have been taken over by virtual interactions.
 The online market is flourishing with new experiences every day for its users.
-But even digital marketing is not the final stage for the evolution of marketing on a whole.
+But even digital marketing is not the final stage for the evolution of marketing as a whole.
 The cycle continues.
 Will current digital marketing practices thrive, or perish under the current surges of change?

 “The Golden Era of Digital Marketing is approaching”

 We know that change is happening, but how fast?
 For 58% of marketers around the world, the pot has boiled faster in the last year than the previous five years combined.
 And 72% see this as an opportunity for new technologies rather than a threat to old strategies.

 - 86% companies agree that marketing on a whole is taking a positive turn

 - But there is a 50-50 vote that whether it’s a gradual change, or a dramatic one